 Idaho Attractions December 16, 2018

-8 Beautiful Idaho Locations You Probably Didn’t Know Existed
+by Emerson 8 Beautiful Idaho Locations You Probably Didn’t Know Existed

 Idaho is home to a whole lot of beautiful destinations.
 From vast and breathtaking wilderness areas to little-known state parks, the beauty is truly endless in our state.
 In fact, it’s easy to overlook many of these spots for the more well-known locations like Hells Canyon or Frank Church Wilderness.
 The eight destinations featured below are extremely underrated attractions that every Idahoan should make it their mission to see.
 The next time you feel like taking an adventure, pick out one of the places before and seek out a corner of the state that people rarely see.
 You definitely won’t regret it.

 1. Moyie River Canyon Bridge

 When it comes to majestic bridges in Idaho, the iconic destination of Perrine Bridge may be the first that comes to your mind.
 However, our state is full of stunning structural beauties like Moyie River Canyon Bridge located just east of Bonners Ferry.
 Constructed in 1965, the bridge can be found along U.S. Route 2.
 Along with the aforementioned Perrine Bridge, the Moyie River Canyon Bridge is considered one of the highest in the country.